thepirat000/Audit.NET/src/Audit.SignalR/README.md

 ## Usage
-On your ASP.NET startup logic, call the method `Microsoft.AspNet.SignalR.GlobalHost.HubPipeline.AddAuditModule()` to setup the audit pipeline.
+On your ASP.NET startup logic, call the extension method `AddAuditModule()` defined on namespace `Microsoft.AspNet.SignalR.GlobalHost.HubPipeline`, to setup the audit pipeline.
 This must be called before `IAppBuilder.MapSignalR()`.

 This method provides a fluent API to configure the audit module.